tammet/jsfol/README.md

   and should not be used in the core fragment.

-* Objects (aka maps) are a part of the full language and should be used only in the restricted way at as top level formulas in the core fragment.
+* Objects (aka maps) are a part of the full language and should be used only for providing meta-information for top level formulas in the core fragment.

 ### Terms and atoms in the core fragment